Wilderness Therapy Programs Maryland

-WinGate Wilderness Therapy is the optimal choice for parents in Maryland who are seeking a premier therapeutic transitional living program and wilderness therapy program to offer help for their troubled child experiencing alcohol use, depression, or academic failure.
-Since it can be difficult to work with highly resistant teens and young adults, most programs rely heavily upon punishments and other disciplinary tactics in order to manage a teen’s or young adult’s behavior.
-Here at WinGate, we recognize that the situation of one troubled child may not apply to all of our students.
+WinGate Wilderness Therapy is the optimal choice for parents in Maryland who are wanting a leading outdoor wilderness program and wilderness camp program to provide guidance for their struggling child undergoing alcohol abuse, adoption/attachment disorders, or academic failure.
+Since it can be difficult to work with highly resistant teens and young men and women, most programs rely heavily upon punishments and other disciplinary tactics in order to manage a teen’s or young adult’s behavior.
+Here at WinGate, we recognize that the situation of one struggling child may not apply to all of our teenage students.

-It’s our absolute respect for every student (and family) that we work with that sets our premier wilderness therapy program and therapeutic transitional living program apart from the others.
-WinGate’s counselors acknowledge and appreciate the common issues that teenagers and young adults from Maryland are faced with every day.
-With decades of collective experience in the independent living skills program industry, our therapists can quickly identify and help substance abuse issues, trials related to eating disorders, and the causes for academic failure.
+It’s our absolute respect for every teenage student (and family) that we work with that sets our leading wilderness camp program and outdoor wilderness program apart from the others.
+WinGate’s practitioners acknowledge and appreciate the everyday problems that teenagers and young men and women from Maryland are faced with every day.
+With decades of collective experience in the accredited wilderness treatment center industry, our therapists can quickly identify and help process addiction (gaming) issues, issues related to depression, and the causes for academic failure.

-Our approach to adventure therapy and outdoor education has improved the lives of numerous troubled students and families.
-We see that struggling teenagers and young adults can grow to be healthy adults with a desire to succeed!
-WinGate understands that in order for our troubled students to encounter real restoration, the entire family needs to be part of the help that our counselors offer.
-Our admissions counselors can be reached immediately at (800) 560-1599.
+Our approach to Family treatment and Life-coaching has improved the lives of numerous struggling teenage students and families.
+We see that at-risk teenagers and young men and women can grow to be healthy adults with a desire to succeed!
+WinGate understands that in order for our struggling teenage students to experience real transformation, the entire family needs to be part of the guidance that our practitioners provide.
+Our intake counselors can be reached immediately at (800) 560-1599.